 Design and Build

-Inside, the step-up in quality over the previous model is notable and the top of the range 'Ultimate' model offers quilted Nappa leather seat upholstery.
-There are five and seven seat model options, the second row of seats splitting 60:40 with a folding centre armrest, and giving easy access to the third row of seats you get on 7-seat models, chairs that also fold individually 50:50.
+Inside, SsangYong has re-designed the digital cluster and multimedia packages, so the car now feels more comparable to European rivals, particularly with the top 'Ulltimate' model, which offers quilted Nappa leather seat upholstery.
+There's a choice of 8.0 or 9.2-inch centre-dash screens, depending on the trim level you choose.
+The previous five-seat variants have been abandoned, so you only now get a 7-seat cabin configuration, the second row of seats splitting 60:40 with a folding centre armrest, and giving easy access to the third row of seats, chairs that also fold individually 50:50.
 This seating combination gives greater passenger and load flexibility, equipping the car with one of the largest load spaces in its segment: four golf bags can fit in the boot.
-In the 5-seat model, rear boot space with the seats down is 1,977-litres - and 820-litres with the seats up, measured up to window level.
+There's 236-litres of luggage spare with all the seats upright; if you fold the second and third rows, that rises to 1,977-litres.

 Market and Model